Arjun Kannan product / systems / signal

 $40M ARR

-Retail analytics product from zero to $40 million in ARR in year one.
+Retail analytics product taken from zero to $40 million in recurring revenue in year one.

 ResiDesk